 Carrie is the founder of two successful companies and co-founder of a thriving non-profit public policy organization.
 She takes a comprehensive, integrated approach to serving clients, combining her expertise in law, public policy, and business strategy with skills in strategic communication and negotiation.
 This approach is particularly well-suited to clients navigating this new era of healthcare under the Affordable Care Act.
 Carrie advises and advocates for her clients from every angle, using legal frameworks, business acumen, and a broad network of expertise and influence to achieve target outcomes.

 After receiving her JD from the University of Virginia School of Law, Carrie began her legal career as an attorney at Mintz Levin, an AmLaw 250 firm.
 She practiced in the firm’s DC office as part of the Health Law section.
 Carrie later joined the DC office of Reed Smith, another AmLaw 250 firm, practicing in the litigation section with an emphasis on healthcare litigation.
+She is a member of the Virginia Bar and DC Bar.
 Prior to attending law school, Carrie worked for a senior leader in the US House of Representatives as Deputy Policy Director.
-She lives in Northern Virginia with her husband and daughter.
+She lives in Northern Virginia with her husband, daughter, and dog.

 Rebecca E. Gwilt, Esq. is a Virginia-licensed attorney and Partner at Nixon Law Group.
 She provides legal, regulatory, and business guidance to health care clients, focused primarily on the Affordable Care Act (ACA) reforms, health information technology (including mHealth and telehealth), accountable care, integrated care, value-based care, fraud and abuse (Stark, Anti-kickback, False Claims, and CMP), payor contracting, and healthcare privacy/security (HIPAA, FERPA, Part 2).
 She also provides corporate and transactional services to healthcare clients, including business formation and dissolution, employment contracts and disputes, licensing, board and general compliance, mergers and acquisitions, and reimbursement.
 She has a particular interest in serving clients in the mental and behavioral health and substance abuse industry.